What is it?

 - I completed plans for what I call a Box Boat, a simple shape a la Bolger; and with it was my first attempt at a J.R.
 I know of one purchaser of the plans going to France, but have not been able to confirm if the Box has ever been built.
 The sail plan is a classic example; a flat cut mainsail with full-length battens and lines to control the twist on the leach.
 Lazyjacks are installed to receive the sail when lowered or reefed, a simple and efficient way to go.
 I have added a small jib and a reacher to increase the sail area for light air sailing and not to burden the boat by having a larger main and more weight high up.

-- Now, with a flashback about my history associated with free-standing rigs, wing masts, sail plans and trying to find solutions for easier sailing.
+- Now, with a flashback about my history associated with free-standing rigs, wing masts, sail plans, and trying to find solutions for easier sailing.
 My first attempt was the "Ocean Going Volkswagen"; a 37' triple chines, flush deck for steel or aluminum construction and fitted with free-standing masts and wishbones booms.
-The Cat-Ketch, was well received by amateurs who wanted a relatively simple boat to build and Metal Craft of Canada produced a few in aluminum.
+The Cat-Ketch was well received by amateurs who wanted a relatively simple boat to build and Metal Craft of Canada produced half a dozen in aluminum.

 - The next step: a production boat, the T43 followed by the 45 as seen on the following drawings.
 Built-in Taiwan, in the early days, soon to become the Mecca for sailors, promoters and dealers to develop quite a striving boating industry,

-- At about the same, a young Frenchman approached me to design a light displacement boat; the Magie-Noire.
-The main features being free standing masts and wing sails.
-The following article will give you more insight to this unique vessel.
+- At about the same time, a young Frenchman approached me to design a light displacement boat; the Magie-Noire.
+The main features being free-standing masts and wing sails.
+The following article will give you more insight into this unique vessel.
 The boat has logged more than 80,000 miles in the Atlantique and the Med.